acdh-oeaw/AkSearchExtend/README.md

 The difficult part is you can plug your code in hundreds of places.
 See e.g. all class mappings provided in [VuFind's main module config](https://biapps.arbeiterkammer.at/gitlab/open/aksearch/aksearch/blob/aksearch/module/VuFind/config/module.config.php) or overrides defined by [AkSearch's AkSearch module config](https://gitlab.com/acdh-oeaw/oeaw-resources/module-core/-/blob/master/config/module.config.php).

-Module provided in this repository just overrides the `getThumbnail()` method of the AkSearch's `SolrMarc` record driver so it always returns an ARCHE logo URL.

-This is achieved by overriding the `VuFind\RecordDriver\SolrMarc` class with this module's `aksearchExt\SolrMarc` class, where the `aksearchExt\SolrMarc` just extends `AkSearch\RecordDriver\SolrMarc` reimplementing only the `getThumbnail()` method.
-See the [Module.php](https://github.com/acdh-oeaw/AkSearchExtend/blob/master/src/aksearchExt/Module.php) and [SolrMarc.php](https://github.com/acdh-oeaw/AkSearchExtend/blob/master/src/aksearchExt/SolrMarc.php).

 ## Live development

 To be able to live test your module: